Dallas Man Arrested After 5-Month Long Gas Pump Skimmer Investigation In Ellis County

 act.

-• Check card statements and sign up for fraud alerts: Nearly every credit card issuer offersMORE NEWS: Seven For Simone; Biles Claims Another US Gymnastics Title
+• Check card statements and sign up for fraud alerts: Nearly every credit card issuer offersMORE NEWS: 20-Year-Old Shohreh Rachelle Polozadeh Faces Murder Charge In Quincey Lamount Brooks Killing

 fraud alerts, and many will email or text you when your card is used at a gas station.
 Check